rust-lang/book/second-edition/src/ch01-02-hello-world.md

 You’ll start by making a directory to store your Rust code.
-It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, you’ll make a *projects* directory in your home directory to keep all your projects there.
+It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, we suggest making a *projects* directory in your home directory and keeping all your projects there.

 Open a terminal and enter the following commands to make a *projects* directory and a directory for the “Hello, world!” project within the *projects* directory.